Wild Rose Idlewild Airport

-Wild Rose Idlewild Airport, is a public use airport located 2 mi northeast of the central business district of Wild Rose, a village in Waushara County, Wisconsin, United States.
+Wild Rose Idlewild Airport, is a public use airport 2 mi northeast of the central business district of Wild Rose, a village in Waushara County, Wisconsin, United States.

 Although most airports in the United States use the same three-letter location identifier for the FAA and International Air Transport Association (IATA), this airport is assigned W23 by the FAA but has no designation from the IATA.

-The airport does not have scheduled airline service, the closest airport with scheduled airline service is Appleton International Airport, about 35 mi to the east.
+The airport does not have scheduled airline service; the closest airport with scheduled airline service is Appleton International Airport, about 35 mi to the east.

 Facilities and aircraft

 Wild Rose Idlewild Airport covers an area of 100 acre at an elevation of 908 feet (277 m) above mean sea level.
 It has two runways: 9/27 is 2,990 by 100 feet (911 x 30 m) with a turf surface and 18/36 is 1,695 by 100 feet (517 x 30 m) also with a turf surface.

-For the 12-month period ending August 31, 2021, the airport had 1,500 aircraft operations, an average of 4 per day; all general aviation.
+For the 12-month period ending August 31, 2021, the airport had 1,500 aircraft operations, an average of 4 per day, all general aviation.

 In July 2024, there were 17 aircraft based at this airport: 11 single-engine and 6 ultralight.